 - Whom you are already a customer;

-- That is requesting money for a charitable organization;
+- That is a charity calling on their own behalf to request money for a charitable contribution;

 - That is requesting money for public safety organizations (e.g., police and firefighter union); or

-- That is a political party, politician, or political action committee (PAC).
+- That is a political party, politician, or political action committee (PAC) (MI law).